openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 }
 ```

 **Description:** Bundle information.
-Third-party applications can obtain their own bundle information via [getBundleInfoForSelf](#func-getbundleinfoforselfint32), where the `bundleFlags` parameter specifies the information to be included in the returned BundleInfo.
+Third-party applications can retrieve their own bundle information via [getBundleInfoForSelf](#static-func-getbundleinfoforselfint32), where the bundleFlags parameter specifies the information to be included in the returned BundleInfo.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core